eholdsclaw/java-projects/README.md

 Binary Search Tree code from other Data Structures assignment augmented with splay method.

-  Interface: The SPLT will provide these operations:
+  The SPLT will provide these operations:

   insert: